 A fitness hearing is a formal legal process.
 Evidence is presented to a panel of at least three Fitness to Practise Committee members, including members of the profession and members of the public appointed to the College’s Council by the Lieutenant Governor-in-Council.

 Careful preparation goes into conducting a hearing.
-The names of witnesses, documentary evidence and the reports of expert witnesses must be disclosed in advance, both by the College and the member.
+The names of witnesses, documentary evidence and the reports of expert witnesses must be disclosed in advance, both by the College and the registrant.
 In addition, pre-hearing conferences may be held to discuss whether any issues can be settled or simplified in advance of the hearing.

 Fitness hearings are generally held in private, i.e. not open to the public.